spencercreer/StrongMind/README.md

 ### Test-Driven Development (TDD)

 In this project, I adopted a **Test-Driven Development (TDD) Red-Green-Refactor** approach to ensure that every piece of functionality is thoroughly tested before implementation.
-This ensures that code is written with a clear focus on fulfilling specific requirements and that each feature behaves as expected.
+This ensures that code fulfills the specific requirements and that each feature behaves as expected.

-To maintain code quality, both server and client tests are automatically executed when a pull request is made to the main branch.
+To maintain code quality, both server and client tests are executed when a pull request is made to the main branch.
 This setup helps to catch any breaking changes early, ensuring that the main branch remains stable.

 ### Database

 For this project, I chose **MongoDB**, a NoSQL database, due to its flexibility in handling non-relational data.
-Since the data for this application has minimal relationships and does not require the strong ACID transactions provided by SQL databases, MongoDB is a more suitable choice for performance and scalability.
+Since the data for this application has minimal relationships and does not require the strong ACID transactions provided by SQL databases, MongoDB is a suitable choice.
 However, if the data model evolves to include more complex relationships, then transitioning to an SQL database should be considered.

 #### Data Deletion Strategy